nyx-project/vyhub-documentation/docs/game/fivem.md

 - `%purchase_amount%`: Total amount with currency of the purchase.
 For example `30 EUR`.
 If packet was applied without purchase: `-`.

 ## Dashboard, Bans & Warnings
-The dashboard can be opened with the `dashboard` command.
+The dashboard can be opened with the `/dashboard` command.

 On the dashboard, bans and warnings can be seen, edited and created.